-OYB Retro Pannier -- Modified Vintage Swiss Army!
+OYB Retro Pannier -- from Vintage Swiss Army!

 Presenting the Original OYB Retro Pannier!

 They are made of VERY thick leather and canvas.
 It's like saddle leather.
 The canvas is stiff, twice or thrice as thick as a messenger bag.
 The canvas color is a light green-blue-ish.
 The case itself is water-resistant, sure, but not waterproof.

 The size is 8.75" tall, 4" deep, 11.25" wide.
 This is a SMALL pannier (at 5.4 liters) but it's still good for lots of things!
 Inside length "as is" is 10.75".
 If that's fine, great.
-If you want it to fit 8.5x11" items, simply get a stack of a couple dozen magazines and insert them one at time until the pannier is completely filled, tightly, like a brick, then let it "rest" a few hours before removing mags.)
+If you want it to fit 8.5x11" items, simply get a stack of a couple dozen magazines and insert them one at time until the pannier is completely filled, tightly, like a brick, then let it "rest" a few hours.

 When modifying a bag I feel like a blacksmith.
 Depending on what options you order, there are at least 6 stout copper tube rivets in each.
 It takes a half hour of hammering, drilling, tugging, and pulling to set one up.
 I recently met a silversmith who said, "Ah, now there's someone else who works with his hands!"
 I had thought this would be a nice little change of pace from desk-work.
 Well, it is...and then some!

-Waiting for Your Order Speaking of typing, I still make media here.
-That, and my backorders list, means that it'll be a week or so before I can make and ship your pannier.
+Waiting for Your Order It'll be a week or so before I can make and ship your pannier.
+Also, if you have custom needs, let me know.